SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/02-Types-of-Sets.md

 Write a program that:
  - Records car number for every car that enter in the parking lot
  - Removes car number when the car goes out

 ## Input
-The input will be string in format [direction, carNumber] The input ends with string "**END**"
+The input will be string in format [direction, carNumber].
+The input ends with string `END`.

 ## Output
-Print the output with all car numbers which are in parking lot
+Print the output with all car numbers which are in parking lot.

 ## Examples
 | **Input** | **Output** |